Back in March 1998, Time Magazine named David Sarnoff to its “Time 100” list of the most influential people of the 20th century.

 That era had its drawbacks, of course.
 When critics of the 1950s decry the seeming uniformity of “the man in the gray flannel suit” and his Donna Reed-styled housewife, they rarely note how much the limitations of communications technology played in creating that uniformity.
 In contrast, it’s no coincidence that today’s era of extreme cultural diversity coincides with the fracturing of the mass media by the rise of “The Long Tail” of the modern info-stream: thousands of narrowly focused magazines, hundreds of television channels, and millions of websites.

-But what of AM radio, which Sarnoff wildly popularized?
+So, what of AM radio, which Sarnoff wildly popularized?
 After a century that has seen the rise of motion pictures, radio, television, the Internet, and other media, we now know that no media fully destroys another.
 While most believed that the one-two punch of first television and then FM radio would bulldoze AM into obsolescence, it didn’t quite happen, did it?
-Just ask Rush Limbaugh, Al Franken, and the other talkers making their own fortunes from a technology that David Sarnoff popularized nearly a century ago, that is still going strong.
+Just ask Rush Limbaugh, Howard Stern, and the other talkers making their own fortunes from a technology that David Sarnoff popularized nearly a century ago and is still going strong.
 NV